Churches of Christ in Australia: Victoria

 Churches of Christ in Victoria began with the arrival of the Ingram and Picton families from England who established regular meetings in Prahran and officially constituted a congregation in 1855.
 By 1861 there were 12 congregations with a total of 230 members.
 Seeking to increase the membership, the congregations combined to support their first full-time evangelist, Isaac Mermelstein, a converted Jew from Kiev.
 He travelled to Chiltern on the north-east Victorian goldfields in 1861 where he officiated at a number of baptisms.
 However, Mermelstein faded from view in the history of Churches of Christ as he disagreed with the leadership over the nature of baptism.
-Baptism by immersion on confession of faith was considered essential for salvation, but Mermelstein appears to have also been convinced of the validity of Holy Spirit baptism - something which the then deeply rationalist Churches of Christ could not abide.
+Baptism by immersion on confession of faith was considered essential for salvation, but Mermelstein appears to have also been convinced of the validity of Holy Spirit baptism – something which the then deeply rationalist Churches of Christ could not abide.
 The church experienced some growth with the evangelism of T.H.
-Milner, visiting from Scotland in 1862, and then significant growth with the preaching of Henry S. Earl who arrived from the USA in 1864 as the first of a number of American preachers who influenced Churches of Christ in Victoria.
+Milner, visiting from Scotland in 1862, and then significant growth with the preaching of Henry S. Earl who arrived from the US in 1864 as the first of a number of American preachers who influenced Churches of Christ in Victoria.
 Despite the presence of some American preachers, the denomination understood itself to be essentially British and this was reflected in its correspondence with British journals such as the British Millennial Harbinger.

 In the 1880s Antoinette Thurgood established a ministry for and by women in Victoria.
 Initially called the Sisters' Conference, it was later known as Christian Women's Fellowship.
 The first woman to be appointed to pastoral ministry (Hawthorne Church of Christ, Qld.) was Violet Callanan in 1931 who had recently completed a certificate in mission studies at the College of the Bible in Glen Iris, Melbourne.
 Ordination for women was introduced in the 1940s, and the first woman to be ordained was Alice Barton Saunders in 1946.
 However, the first women to be ordained and also to minister in Churches of Christ in Victoria (and Australia) were Pam Bowers and Robyn Haskell in 1973.
-Toward the end of the nineteenth century the denomination established a periodical, The Australian Christian, based in Victoria, which carried the news and opinion of the churches and their members for the next century.
-This periodical was closed in 2008.